jespert/primordial/hardware/srx/srx_tab.md

 Dropping Q would free 11 opcodes (load unsigned D, plus all the Q).
 Then it would consume 53 out of the 64 opcodes available.

+Another opportunity comes from realising that it doesn't make sense to have up to nine instructions that can load into the ZR register.
+We could keep one as a prefetch instruction and overlap the others with instructions that can benefit from the long immediate and a register.
+Calls, jumps, LUIs, AUIPCs, etc., might be made to fit this pattern.
+That could free up to seven opcodes.
+Then it would consume 56 out of the 64 opcodes available.